-If you have a gypsy moth problem on your trees you probably already know it is not very fun and it can be extremely messy.
+If you have an LDD(gypsy moth) problem on your trees you probably already know it is not very fun and it can be extremely messy.
 Let's start with some general information about the problem at hand.
-Gypsy moth is an insect native to Europe and Asia it has been weakening trees across North America.
-Gypsy moth was introduced to North America in the 1860’s near Boston and has spread over the past century.
-Despite the use of insect predators, as well as fungal and viral controls, gypsy moth populations do occasionally reach outbreak levels and continue to expand their reach.
+LDD is an insect native to Europe and Asia it has been weakening trees across North America.
+LDD was introduced to North America in the 1860’s near Boston and has spread over the past century.
+Despite the use of insect predators, as well as fungal and viral controls, LDD populations do occasionally reach outbreak levels and continue to expand their reach.

-Gypsy moth caterpillars defoliate host trees, mostly hardwood species, such as: oak, birch, poplar, willow, maple and many more.
+LDD caterpillars defoliate host trees, mostly hardwood species, such as: oak, birch, poplar, willow, maple and many more.
 In an outbreak year, nearly all broadleaf trees can be completely defoliated.
 The caterpillars will appear everywhere, and “frass” (caterpillar droppings) appear to rain from the trees.
-The adult gypsy moths are seen in mid-summer when temperatures are well above freezing.
+The adult LDD are seen in mid-summer when temperatures are well above freezing.
 The defoliation from the caterpillars can leave chew holes in the leaves or completely strip a canopy depending on the age and the rate of infestation.
 Four development stages: egg, caterpillar, pupa and moth.

 - Caterpillars are 5-6 centimetres long and have five pairs of blue dots and six pairs of bright red dots along their back.

 - Female moths are white with dark markings and cannot fly at all.

 - Male moths are brown and can fly.